jameesy/JavaScript30/README.md

 # JavaScript30
 Attempting to do two projects per day.
+Kind of winning!